IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Related Work

 \subsection{Gradient Penalty}

-Gradient penalty (GP) \cite{DBLP:conf/nips/GulrajaniAADC17} achieves the Lipschitz constraint required in Wasserstein GAN (WGAN) \cite{DBLP:conf/icml/ArjovskyCB17}.
-It replaces the weight clipping of WGAN and effectively avoids the concentration of weights on the clipping threshold, so the network will not degenerate into a binary neural network.
-Besides, because it eliminates the setting of the clipping threshold, the network will not suffer from vanishing or exploding gradient because of the unreasonable threshold setting.
+{The g}radient penalty (GP) \cite{DBLP:conf/nips/GulrajaniAADC17} achieves the Lipschitz constraint required {by the W}asserstein GAN (WGAN) \cite{DBLP:conf/icml/ArjovskyCB17}.
+It replaces the weight clipping of WGAN and effectively avoids the concentration of weights on the clipping threshold, so the network will not push weights towards two values. {Additionally}, because it eliminates the setting of the clipping threshold, the network will not suffer from vanishing or exploding gradient{s} because of {an} unreasonable threshold setting. {The application space of {the} GP {has been} extended from the image space to separable Banach spaces \cite{DBLP:conf/nips/AdlerL18}.}

-Although GP was originally used to improve WGAN, Wang \textit{et al.} find that E-GAN and GP are orthogonal \cite{DBLP:journals/tec/WangXYT19}.
-GP can be used to regularize the discriminator in E-GAN to support updating the generators.
+Although {the} GP was originally used to improve WGAN, {it can be part of other frameworks as a regularization term \cite{DBLP:journals/spl/YangZXGQ21}. {The} GP is orthogonal to E-GAN and can regularize the discriminator to support {the} updating {of} generators \cite{DBLP:journals/tec/WangXYT19}.} {Experiments show that our IE-GAN can also benefit from {the} GP.}